ltbringer/blog/content/speeding-up-python-with-rust.md

   Ok(())
 }
 ```
+You can access the config from the original repository [here](https://github.com/ltbringer/exegr)

 (A lot of code above won't be explained in this post as it is not the goal of this post to explain Rust programming or creating python bindings from Rust.
 The code is shared for the purposes of reproducing results.)

-We have a Rust `struct` which is instantiated with patterns and intent labels.
+We have a Rust `struct` which is instantiated with patterns.
 It exposes a search method on the instance which accepts a list of sentences
 and scores them with their span, vs length of the sentence.
 We need to build the binaries by running:

 ```shell